MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab07_Deploy Azure Health Data Services workspace and FHIR service.md

 4. Update with the below details:

-    5.	**Azure subscription** – Your Azure subscription
+    i.	**Azure subscription** – Your Azure subscription

-  	Resource group – Create new and name it as AHDSW – XX (XX is the unique ID for unique value)
+    ii. **Resource group** – Create new and name it as AHDSW – XX (XX is the unique ID for unique value)

-2. Workspace name – ahdswdemo- XX ((XX is the unique ID for unique value) ii.
-Region – East US iii.
-Click on Review + Create.
+    iii. **Workspace name** – ahdswdemo- XX ((XX is the unique ID for unique value)

+    iv.	**Region** – East US

+    v.
+Click on **Review + Create.**

-5. After a successful validation click on Create.
+5. After a successful validation click on **Create**.

 6. Wait for the deployment is successful and click on Resource.

 7. You now can create a FHIR service, DICOM service, and MedTech service from the newly deployed Azure Health Data Services workspace.
-For this lab, click on Deploy FHIR service.
+For this lab, click on **Deploy FHIR service.**

-8. Click on Add FHIR Service
+8. Click on **Add FHIR Service**.

-9. Enter a Service name as training for your FHIR service.
-Select the FHIR version as R4, and then select Review + create.
+9. Enter a **Service name** as **training** for your FHIR service.
+Select the **FHIR version** as **R4**, and then select **Review + create.**

-10. Once the validation is successful, click on Create.
+10. Once the validation is successful, click on **Create**.

 11. Wait for the deployment to complete.

-12. Click on Go to resource once the deployment is complete.
+12. Click on **Go to resource** once the deployment is complete.

-Exercise 2: Set up Postman and test FHIR service
+### Exercise 2: Set up Postman and test FHIR service

 In the next part of this lab, you will

 • Visit another page and follow the instructions on setting up Postman.

 • Make API calls to test FHIR service using Postman.

-Task 1 - Register a service client application in Microsoft Entra ID
+## Task 1 - Register a service client application in Microsoft Entra ID

-1. Open a duplicate tab of Azure Portal and search for Microsoft Entra ID.
+1. Open a duplicate tab of Azure Portal and search for **Microsoft Entra ID**.
 Select the option from the list displayed accordingly.

-2. Click on App registrations from the left navigation pane.
+2. Click on **App registrations** from the left navigation pane.

-3. Select New registration.
+3. Select **New registration.**

 4. Update the below details:

-3. Name of the application – myhealthapiapp-XX (XX is the unique ID for unique value)
+   1. **Name of the application** – myhealthapiapp-XX (XX is the unique ID for unique value)

-4. For Supported account types, select Accounts in this organization directory only.
+   2. For Supported account types, select **Accounts in this organization directory only**.
 Leave the other options as is.

-5. Select Register.
+   3. Select **Register**.

 5. The app is created.

-6. Select Authentication from the left navigation pane to review the settings.
-The default value for Allow public client flows is "No".
+6. Select **Authentication** from the left navigation pane to review the settings.
+The default value for **Allow public client flows** is "**No**".

 7. Select Add a platform to configure the platform.

 8. For Postman, select Mobile and desktop applications.

 9. Enter "https://www.getpostman.com/oauth2/callback" in the Custom redirect URIs section.
 Select the Configure button to save the setting.

 10. Click on Certificates & secrets from the left navigation pane.